-Basketball Intramurals will begin for first through third grade students in early December.
+Basketball Intramurals will begin for first through third grade students in early February.
 Signups are held prior to starting.
 Teams will be formed and basic basketball skills of dribbling, passing and shooting, and team play will be stressed.
 An emphasis will be directed towards having fun while learning about the game.
 It is encouraged that first graders have some experience with playing on a church league, YMCA or All Saints' summer Basketball camp.
-Intramurals will be held after school, one day each week for 1 hour.
-Contact Claire Copeland for more information.
+Intramurals will be held after school on dates determined by the coach.

 The Battle of the Books is a SCISA sponsored volunteer reading incentive program for students in grades 3-6.
 The purpose is to encourage students to read good books and have fun while competing with peers in a quiz bowl-type competition.
 Contact Beth Lewallen for more information.

 The Crusaders’ Chorus is an auditioned choir comprised of students in fourth through sixth grade.
 Participation in the choir provides the opportunity for children to develop and advance their musical talents while experiencing the joy of singing and performing choral music at various functions throughout the school year.
-For more information, please contact Debbie Floyd.
+For more information, please contact Beth Lewallen.

 The All Saints’ Math Team consists of students in sixth grade who have been invited to participate in the statewide SCISA Math Meet.
 Members are selected based on their math grades and scores on the fifth and sixth grade Math League tests completed at school.
-Students who are interested in joining the Math Team may contact Katherine Long for details.
+Please contact Beth Lewallen for more information.

 All Saints’ Student Council gives students the opportunity to participate in student government and to develop leadership skills.
 Student council representatives are chosen at the beginning of the school year.
 Candidates for secretary and treasurer must be rising fifth- graders, and candidates for president and vice-president must be rising sixth-graders.
-For information about student council, contact Beth Hopewell.
+Please contact Melody Haigler for more information.

 After-school tutoring is available in most grades and for many content areas to help students understand the material taught in class and to help children prepare for upcoming assignments/tests.
 If you feel as though this will be a helpful aid for your child, please contact your child’s homeroom teacher to see who might be the best fit for him or her.

 Young Ambassadors Club of All Saints’ Episcopal Day School is an organization for sixth grade students who exemplify the character, academic effort, and initiative to represent the school on a daily basis, during admissions and other school activities, and for special events.
 Membership in this club is determined by an application and selection process.
-For questions about YAC, contact Beth Hopewell.
+Please contact Missy Brown for more information.